SSWConsulting/SSW.Rules.Content/rules/do-you-include-the-name-of-the-person-you-address-on-the-first-line/rule.md

 ---
 type: rule
 archivedreason:
-title: Do you include the name of the person you address on the first line?
+title: Do you include the name of the person you address as a heading?
 guid: 89cb9309-1335-48f4-ba8d-95b3984569c6
 uri: do-you-include-the-name-of-the-person-you-address-on-the-first-line
 created: 2009-03-30T03:06:59.0000000Z